 Before you give in to hopelessness and decide there’s nothing you can do about your addiction, understand that you’re not immune to help.
 You can find a treatment plan that works for you and allows you to continue making a positive impact on society.
 Your addiction does not make you a loser.

 Myth 3: Drug Addiction Can’t Occur With a Prescription

 Illegal drugs like cocaine, ecstasy, and heroin do cause addiction.
 They aren’t the only problem drugs, however.
 You can have a prescription for medicine and be an addict to your painkillers, anti-anxiety medications, or stimulants.

 While I don’t advocate that you avoid medication because you might become addicted, I do encourage you to be aware of the risk.
 If you currently find yourself addicted to a prescription, talk with your doctor and seek treatment immediately.
 Together, you can find a balance that ensures that you stay clean and healthy.

 Myth 4: Drug Addiction is an Untreatable Disease

 What would you think if your doctor diagnosed you with diabetes or fibromyalgia but said there’s no cure?
 You’d get a second opinion.
 I encourage you to see drug addiction the same way.
 It is treatable!
-You’re going to have to put some effort into it, though, because unfortunately, there is no magic wand that erases addiction.
+You’re going to have to put some effort into it, though, because unfortunately, no magic wand erases addiction.

 To treat your drug addiction, start with rehab.
-Here, you’ll receive the medical, emotional, and physical support you need to detox and begin your recovery journey.
+There, you’ll receive the medical, emotional, and physical support you need to detox and begin your recovery journey.
 Then, commit to abstinence, therapy, a support group, and tools, such as exercise, journaling, and meditation, that help you stay clean.